- Search The Registry

 - My Account

-The commander, Lieutenant Colonel Russell, was reappointed as the regimental commander with the rank of Colonel on August 23, 1864.
-Russell was also brevetted Brigadier General on July 30, 1864 in recognition of the 28th's performance at The Crater.
+Lieutenant Colonel Russell was reappointed as the regimental commander with the rank of Colonel on August 23, 1864.
+Russell was also brevetted Brigadier General on July 30, 1864, in recognition of the 28th's performance at The Crater.
 After the Confederate surrender at Appomattox, the 28th was moved to the Mexican border in Texas as part of the American response to the French intervention in Mexico.
-The 28th was formally mustered out in Corpus Christi, Texas on November 8, 1865.
-It returned to Indianapolis January 6, 1866, to a reception in its honor.
+The 28th was formally mustered out in Corpus Christi, Texas, on November 8, 1865.
+It returned to Indianapolis on January 6, 1866, to a reception in its honor.
 An Indiana historical marker commemorating the regiment was erected in Indianapolis in 2004.